quicwg/base-drafts/draft-ietf-quic-qpack.md

 The maximum size of the dynamic table can be modified by the encoder, subject to a decoder-controlled limit (see {{configuration}} and {{size-update}}).
 The initial maximum size is determined by the corresponding setting when HTTP requests or responses are first permitted to be sent.
+For HTTP/QUIC servers and HTTP/QUIC clients when 0-RTT is not attempted or is rejected, this means that the initial maximum table size is the value of the setting in the peer's SETTINGS frame.
 For clients using 0-RTT data in HTTP/QUIC, this means that the table size is the remembered value of the setting, even if the server later specifies a larger maximum in its SETTINGS frame.
-For HTTP/QUIC servers and HTTP/QUIC clients when 0-RTT is not attempted or is rejected, this means that the initial maximum table size is the value of the setting in the peer's SETTINGS frame.
+If the server does specify a larger maximum in response to a successful 0-RTT request, the client encoder MUST recalculate its "MaxEntries" (see
+{{absolute-indexing}}).

 Before a new entry is added to the dynamic table, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or